-Cat Care FAQs
+Cat Care FAQs at a Canton Vet

 You just made the great decision to adopt a kitten.
 Maybe you chose a fully-grown cat instead.
 Regardless, if you’re a first-time feline owner, you may have some questions.
 Our vets at Acres Mill Veterinary Clinic can tell you everything you need to know about caring for your new kitty friend the right way.